leelacceber/Projects/Coursework/Crop_Wash.md

 5. White bucket on the right: Storage tank

 ## Reference
-If you want more details, feel free to contact me or refer to our full report accessible [here](https://piet.ucdavis.edu/dlab2018cropwash).
+If you want more details, feel free to contact me or refer to our full report accessible [here](https://piet.ucdavis.edu/dlab2018cropwash){:target="_blank" rel="noopener"}.